Knowledge transfer: Overview

-Knowledge transfer is the sharing or disseminating of knowledge and the providing of inputs to problem solving.
 In organizational theory, knowledge transfer is the practical problem of transferring knowledge from one part of the organization to another.
 Like knowledge management, knowledge transfer seeks to organize, create, capture or distribute knowledge and ensure its availability for future users.
 It is considered to be more than just a communication problem.
 If it were merely that, then a memorandum, an e-mail or a meeting would accomplish the knowledge transfer.
 Knowledge transfer is more complex because: